F-Plugins/f-plugins.github.io/docs/plugins/consumable-rewards.md

       - GiveRole: "vip"
         SendMessage: "Congratulations!
 You defied the odds, got VIP, and didn't die!"
         Chance: 1 # 1% chance
-      # Kill the player using a command
+      # Kill and ban the player using a command
       - RunCommand: "slay {User.SteamId}"
         Chance: 10 # 10% chance
     ```